Github Repository: https://github.com/litentry/litentry-registrar

 At the current stage, the Validators consist of three verification services, Email, Element, and Twitter verification.
 After receiving the verification request from the Event Listener, the Validator will invoke those verification jobs.
 They will send a verification link to the users provided accounts and wait for user confirmation from their accounts.
 The email address, twitter account and element name will be verified by Litentry by sending a challenge message that the user must pass to prove their control of the account (See How to Verify Your Identity).
 As soon as the user confirms all verification links, the ProvideJudgement service will complete the final step, providing judgement for the user.
 The implementation details will be introduced in the next section.

 Once the user proves the ownership of the Email, Element, and Twitter account, the ProvedeJudgement service will send a JudgementGiven transaction on the Kusama to confirm the ownership of the accounts that the user provides.

 The Database service will temporarily store users’ data, e.g. Kusama account, email, Element, and Twitter account, so that we can recover services from an unpredictable crash.
 After completing the verification service, those data will be removed from the server permanently.

 Figure 1.2 The main Workflow of Verification process

 On the other hand, the websocket (TCP connection) can be easily reset by the remote peer due to long-time idle.
-In this situation, the events from the Kusama would be never captured since the disconnection between them.
-To prevent this situation, we capture the events from the underlying websocket connection and reconnect to the Kusama automatically whenever it’s reset by the peer.
+In this situation, the events from the Kusama would never be captured due to the disconnection between Kusama and Litentry.
+To prevent this situation, we capture the events from the underlying websocket connection and reconnect to the Kusama automatically whenever the connection is reset by a peer.